 A breast MRI is used to assess the extent of breast cancer.
 It's also used to screen for breast cancer in women thought to have a high risk of the disease.

-Your doctor may recommend a breast MRI if:
+Your health care provider may recommend a breast MRI if:

-- You've been diagnosed with breast cancer and your doctor wants to determine the extent of the cancer
+- You've been diagnosed with breast cancer and your provider wants to determine the extent of the cancer

 - You have a suspected leak or rupture of a breast implant